-BIO BIO 111/112 General Biology I and II Lab Courses, eight hours of which must be upper-division 8 hours 12 20 hours
+BIO 111/112 General Biology I and II 8 hours

+BIO Lab Courses, eight hours of which must

+be upper-division 12

+20 hours

-\ Note: Short courses will not meet these requirements.
+Note: Short courses will not meet these requirements.

 Course of Study for a B.A.
-Major in Biology (Recommended Major for those seeking teacher licensure or admission to physical therapy school.)
+Major in Biology

+(Recommended major for those seeking teacher licensure or admission to physical therapy or occupational therapy school.)